facebookresearch/habitat-challenge/README.md

     2019-03-17 22:35:30,979 Time taken for evaluation of agent: 19.135s
     2019-03-17 22:35:30,980 spl: 0.0
     ```
     Note: this same command will be run to evaluate your agent for the leaderboard. **Please submit your docker for remote evaluation (below) only if it runs successfully on your local setup.**
+    To evaluate on RGB modality run:
+    ```bash
+    ./test_locally_rgb.sh --docker-name my_submission
+    ```

 ### Online submission